Discover more from Inside the News in Colorado

 In recent years, private equity involvement in mergers and acquisitions (read: murders and executions) of major newspaper companies have resulted in deep staff cuts, reduced print runs, sold or leased buildings, and less local news.

-A case study could be The Pueblo Chieftain in Southern Colorado, which feels to me like it’s been circling the drain ever since a “monster merger” between Gatehouse and Gannett in a deal made possible by piles of hedge fund cash from Apollo Global Management.
+A case study could be The Pueblo Chieftain in Southern Colorado, which has *had to do much more with less* since a “monster merger” between Gatehouse and Gannett in a deal made possible by piles of hedge fund cash from Apollo Global Management.
 That’s the same firm that’s allegedly in talks with Tegna about a TV takeover along with one of its major shareholders, Standard General, which has been described in financial news coverage as a hedge fund. (*A previous version of this post described the situation in less constructive terms).

 Now, some who follow the local TV news landscape wonder what kind of fate hedge fund involvement in local TV ownership might mean for local markets, including Denver.